 1.7 Throughout these conditions, delegation to the Headteacher shall imply further delegation to the Deputy Headteacher when the Headteacher is not on the Academy site.
 Where the Headteacher wishes to permanently delegate certain financial matters or activities, then the level of that delegation shall be notified in writing to the individual(s) concerned, reported to the Governing Body in writing and incorporated in these conditions.

-1.8 Whilst the main financial responsibilities are listed for the Governing Body and Finance & Premises Committee, their terms of reference are not included in this document.
+1.8 Whilst the main financial responsibilities are listed for the Governing Body and Resources Committee, their terms of reference are not included in this document.
 Similarly, all the financial duties of academy staff are not listed but may be found in their job descriptions.

 2. DAY-TO-DAY DELEGATION OF AUTHORITY